 - Limit the description to one or two sentences that best describe your website.
 Google displays about 140 characters of text in the search results so the first 15 words in your description are critical.

 Header “H1″ Tags

 H1 tags are the header descriptions found on a web page.
 This blog article’s header tag/title, ‘Meta Tags for SEO” is assigned an H1 tag by default by WordPress.
 Make sure there is only one H1 tag on each page and include the most important keywords that describe the page content in this tag.
 Google and other search engines look for this tag to help determine if the content of the page is relevant to a search.

 Meta Tag Coordination

 Another best practice is to coordinate keywords across metatags.
-If the title tag, description tag, keyword tag and H1 tags all contain at least one word in common, search engines will determine that your site is highly relevant for the keywords being searched!
+If the title tag, description tag and H1 tags all contain at least one word in common, search engines will determine that your site is highly relevant for the keywords being searched!
 Primary keywords should also be place at the front of each metatag area for the greatest impact.

 There are many other ways to increases your SEO rankings.
 One of the most effective ways is to increase the number of other websites linking to your website.
 This can be accomplished most effectively by developing links to your website by other popular websites like trade associations, membership organizations, and business partner websits.
-Listing your business in local directories.
-Here is TheInkBlog.net’s article on the subject: http://theinkblog.net/2011/11/04/promoting-small-business-on-the-web/
+Listing your business in local directories doesn’t have the same SEO value as a business website link, but it does increase the overall positioning of your website on the Internet.